 Ginger is a modern grammar checker tool for correcting grammar mistakes, spelling errors and wrong usage of vocabulary.
 The tool scans text against advanced grammar rules related to sentence formation, tense usage, singular/plural forms and more.
 Ginger also offers a plethora of other tools which assist writers in their job, such as translation software application, punctuation checker, sentence rephrase tool and dictionary.

 5) Plag Tracker

 No list of writing tools is complete without a plagiarism checking tool.
-Plag Tracker is a modern plagiarism detection tool which is suitable for students, publishers, teachers, writers and website owners.
-The tool is a free, web-based service which proofreads content and detects plagiarism based on a certain checking algorithm.
+Plag Tracker is a modern plagiarism detection tool that is suitable for students, publishers, teachers, writers and website owners.
+The tool is a free, web-based service that proofreads content and detects plagiarism based on a certain checking algorithm.

 Jargon Buster is a robust online tool for detecting jargon terms in a write-up.
-It features an online jargon dictionary which contains 800+ words which includes popular clichés and industry terms.
+It features an online jargon dictionary that contains 800+ words which include popular clichés and industry terms.
 The tool suggests alternative words for correct usage, calculates jargon density and highlights excessive usage of professional jargon.
 Jargon Buster is suitable for checking a variety of marketing, website and business content.